-State law and the Policy limit investments in commercial paper to those with the rating of A-1 or better by Standard & Poor's, P-1 by Moody's Investors Service, or F1 or better by Fitch Ratings.
-State law and the Policy limit investment in medium term notes to a rating of A or better by Standard & Poor's, A2 or better by Moody's, or A or better by Fitch Ratings.
-State law does not limit investments in municipal notes, bonds, and other obligations; the Policy limits the long-term ratings to A or higher by Standard & Poor's.
-State law limits investments in supranational instruments to those with the rating of AA or better by Standard & Poor's; the Policy limits the rating to AAA by Standard & Poor's.
-The County does not have credit limits on government agency securities.
+State law and the Policy limit investments in commercial paper to those with a rating of "A-1" or its equivalent or higher by a Nationally Recognized Statistical Rating Organization (NRSRO).
+State law and the Policy limit investment in medium-term notes to a rating category of "A" or its equivalent or higher by at least one NRSRO.
+State law does not limit investments in municipal notes, bonds, and other obligations; the Policy limits the rating category of "A" or its equivalent or higher by at least one NRSRO.
+State law limits investments in supranational instruments to those with a rating of "AA" or its equivalent or better by at least one NRSRO; the Policy limits the rating category to "AAA" or its equivalent by at least one NRSRO.
+State law and the Policy do not have credit limits on government agency securities.
 The Policy states that certificates of deposit above the FDIC insured limit must be collateralized with eligible securities in accordance with California law.
-The Policy states that negotiable certificates of deposit and Yankee certificates of deposit above the FDIC insured limit must be issued by institutions which have short-term debt obligations rated A-1 or better by Standard & Poor's, or long-term obligations rated A or better by Standard & Poor's, or its equivalent by Moody's and Fitch.
+The Policy states that Negotiable Certificates of Deposit and Yankee Certificates of Deposit above the FDIC insured limit must be issued by institutions that have short-term debt obligations rated "A-1" or its equivalent or better by at least one NRSRO, or long-term obligations rated in a rating category of "A" or its equivalent or higher by at least one NRSRO.